Generative Evolutionary Meta-Solver (GEMS): Scalable Surrogate-Free Multi-Agent Reinforcement Learning: Proposed Method: G EMS

 Because \gems does not access the true payoff matrix $M$, it estimates the values of $v_t$ and $\bar{r}_t$ through simulation. \textbf{Adopting a two-time-scale assumption in which the meta-strategy $\sigma_t$ is held fixed during estimation}, \gems employs Monte Carlo rollouts to obtain statistically sound estimates.

-For each anchor policy $i \in [k_t]$, the algorithm samples $n_i$ opponents $j_s \sim \sigma_t$ and executes $m$ game episodes per pair, yielding returns $Y_{i,s,\ell} \in [0,1]$.
+For each anchor policy $i \in [k_t]$, the algorithm samples $n_i$ opponents $j_s \sim \sigma_t$ and executes $m$ game episodes per pair, yielding returns $Y_{i,s,\ell} \in [0,1]$\footnote{$i$ indexes anchor policies in the current population, $s$ indexes sampled opponents drawn from the meta-strategy $\sigma_t$, and $\ell$ indexes independent Monte Carlo rollouts (episodes) used to estimate their expected returns.} .
 This process yields a simple yet powerful estimator for per-policy performance.
 To estimate the overall game value, the procedure additionally samples $B$ independent policy pairs $(i_b, j_b) \sim \sigma_t \times \sigma_t$ and averages their outcomes across $m$ episodes each.
 The resulting estimators are

 and constitute the empirical backbone of \gems.

 \begin{lemma}[Unbiasedness and Empirical-Bernstein Concentration] With rewards in $[0,1]$, the estimators are unbiased: $\mathbb{E}[\hat{v}_{t,i}] = (M\sigma_t)_i$ and $\mathbb{E}[\hat{\bar{r}}_t] = \sigma_t^\top M \sigma_t$.
 Moreover, for any $\delta \in (0,1)$, with probability at least $1-\delta$,